peter88213/yw2mso/docs/usage.md

 ## Location descriptions

-This will generate a new Open XML text document (docx) containing location descriptions that can be edited in Office Writer and written back to yWriter format.
+This will generate a new Open XML text document (docx) containing location descriptions.
 File name suffix is `_locations`.